Four Ways Brands Can Harness Audio in 2021

 This year, podcasting is well-positioned to draw money away from television.
 The secret sauce is the intimacy that exists between hosts and loyal listeners, advocates say.

-"It is " said , host of Pandora's popular Scam Goddess podcast.
+"It is different than TV" said Laci Mosley, host of Pandora's popular Scam Goddess podcast.
 "It is a personal relationship I have made with my fans.
 They trust me.
 I don't advertise anything I don't like, and I don't advertise anything I don't use.
 Advertisers need to understand this is the future.
 You need to change and adapt," she added.

 2. Lean into Innovation

 From voice-activated speakers to connected cars, Pandora aims to be everywhere and anywhere.
 Advertisers should be willing to experiment, too.
-SiriusXM and Pandora's Chief Product and Technology Officer, , says users currently tune in to Pandora through connected devices -- and even more access SiriusXM and Stitcher on those devices.
+SiriusXM and Pandora's Chief Product and Technology Officer, Chris Phillips, says about 17 million users currently tune in to Pandora through connected devices -- and even more access SiriusXM and Stitcher on those devices.

 Each one requires a different user experience and brand message.
 Some platforms allow users to interact with a screen or a remote control, while others are voice-first.
 "It is important to tailor [content] to the context of the device," Phillips explained.
 "The accuracy and ease are critical."